Power BI vs Excel: Which One Should You Take?

 While beneficial, Power BI does have its limitations:

-• Learning Curve: New users may find Power BI complex at first due to its extensive feature set.
+Learning Curve: Due to its extensive feature set, new users may find Power BI complex at first.
 However, mastering it can be rewarding in the long run.

 The Key Differences Between Excel and Power BI